Human-elephant conflict: A deadly battle over ever decreasing land

 Non-availability of water is also much of a problem as compared to lack of proteinaceous food.
 Authorities must come up with ways to help these animals sustain in case the drought cycle intensifies in future.

-Innovative ways for resolving such conflicts are vital for the viable conservation of Asian elephants.
+Innovative ways of resolving such conflicts are vital for the viable conservation of Asian elephants.